Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 MD5 is a hashing function created in 1991 giving a 128-bit hash for a message.
 It is no longer secure, since a vulnerability was discovered in 1996 to create hash collisions easily.

+### RIPEMD (RIPE Message Digest)

+RIPEMD is a family of cryptographic hash functions (RIPEMD, RIPEMD-128, RIPEMD-160, RIPEMD-256).
+The most popular is **RIPEMD-160** generating a 160-bit hash output.
+It is less popular than MD5 and SHA, but is used for Bitcoin and other crypto-currencies.

 ### SHA (Secure Hash Algorithm)

 SHA is a suite of hashing functions replacing MD5 for hash calculation.